VS-W/yt-to-podcast-rss/README.md

 ![example](example.png)

-I don't generally like having my podcast app constantly updating files in the background, so I generally check manually for new tracks.
+I don't like having my podcast app constantly updating files in the background, so I check manually for new tracks.
 For the podcasts that I'm pulling from Youtube, I usually like to know when those are available - having a notification for it is useful, so the script writes any newly obtained files for that run to `new.txt`.
-If you're automating these, e.g. via cron, you can pass that contents of that file to your notification system of choice.
+If you're automating these, e.g. via cron, you can pass the contents of that file to your notification system of choice.
 I built a [simple Discord bot](https://github.com/VS-W/pdbs) to handle this for me, with the general usage as follows:

 ### Crontab, run at set hours that my targeted channel generally schedule their uploads for.